charlesrogers/product_management/research_resources/research_frameworks.md

 ## Net Present Value
 Calculation:
 ## Kano Model
+The [Kano Model](https://en.wikipedia.org/wiki/Kano_model) provides an alternate model that provides a vocabulary to decribe importance and satisfaction from a supply side... instead of looking at objectives, you are looking at features first.
++ Must-Be's are table stakes
++ One-dimensional qualities are things that are moderately satisfied but not extremely important
++ Attractive qualities are objectives that are not very satisfied
++ Indifferent qualities are unimportnat objectives (or features that are already very or extremely satisfied)
++ Reverse quality is what happens when you merge two competing objectives and don't segment

-Importantly, while innovations start out being "delighters", over time they are adopted by the competition and become table stakes.
+Importantly, the Kano model also takes into account time: while some thoughtful innovations start out being "delighters", over time they are adopted by the competition and become table stakes.